Sequoia Capital says raises $530 million India-focused fund

 Sequoia Capital is invested in more than 75 companies including Just Dial (JUST.NS), handset maker Micromax Informatics Ltd, and Vasan Eye Care Ltd.

-The new fund comes amid surging interest by foreign investors in India, fueled by expectations that the new Narendra Modi government will help kickstart economic growth with new economic and fiscal reforms.
+The new fund comes amid surging interest by foreign investors in India, fuelled by expectations that the new Narendra Modi government will help kickstart economic growth with new economic and fiscal reforms.

 (Reporting by Indulal PM; Editing by Subhranshu Sahu)